microsoft/vscode-docs/docs/python/tutorial-azure-functions.md

 In these steps, you use the Functions extension to create a "Function App" on Azure.
 A Function App is composed of a storage account for data, an App Service Plan, and an App Service (on Linux) that hosts your endpoints.
 All of these resources are organized within a single resource group.

 1. In the **Azure: Functions** explorer, select the **Deploy to Function App** command, or use the **Azure Functions: Deploy to Function App** command on the Command Palette.
-A "Function App" here is the Azure resource that hosts your code.
+A "Function App" here is again the Azure resource that hosts your code.

     ![Deploy to Function App command](images/functions/deploy-command.png)

 1. When prompted, select **Create New Function App in Azure**, and provide a name that's unique across Azure (typically using your personal or company name along with other unique identifiers; you can use letters, numbers, and hyphens).
 If you previously created a Function App, its name appears in this list of options.

-1. The extension then performs the following actions, which you can observe in VS Code popup messages and the output window.
-The process takes a few minutes the first time you deploy the project.
+1. The extension performs the following actions, which you can observe in VS Code popup messages and the output window the process takes a few minutes the first time you deploy the project):

     - Create a resource group using the name you gave (removing hyphens).
     - In that resource group, create the storage account, App Service Plan, and App Service to host your code.
-    - Deploys your code to that Function app.
+    - Deploy your code to the Function app.

     You can also see progress in the **Azure: Functions** explorer:

     ![Deployment progress indicator in the Azure: Functions explorer](images/functions/deploy-progress.png)

-1. Once deployment is complete, the output window shows the public endpoint on Azure.
+1. Once deployment is complete, the output window shows the public endpoint on Azure:

     ```
     HTTP Trigger Urls: